 Tandem place choice

-Budva / Becici Riviera is one central-coast flying direction with two visitor entry points.
-Petrovac and Bar continue through Paragliding Beauty, Kotor continues through the Bay route, and Durmitor remains the seasonal mountain option from June to October.
+Choose by visitor base, landscape, season, and where the next local details belong.
+Budva / Becici is one central-coast direction with two visitor entry points, Petrovac and Bar continue through Paragliding Beauty, Kotor belongs to the Bay route, and Durmitor is the mountain-season option, usually discussed inside the June-to-October planning frame.

-Short answer: Tandem paragliding in Montenegro is best understood through five practical directions: Budva / Becici Riviera, Petrovac, Kotor, Bar, and Durmitor.
-Budva and Becici are not two unrelated flying locations on a national map; they are better separated by visitor base and next-step logic.
+Short answer: Where to fly tandem paragliding in Montenegro is best understood through five practical directions: Budva / Becici Riviera, Petrovac, Kotor, Bar, and Durmitor.
+Budva and Becici are not two unrelated flying locations on a national map; they are better separated by visitor base and trip situation.
 Petrovac and Bar are real choices with their own scenic continuation through Paragliding Beauty.
-Kotor belongs to the Bay decision, and Durmitor is the seasonal June-to-October mountain route.
+Kotor belongs to the Bay decision, and Durmitor is the seasonal mountain route, usually discussed inside the June-to-October planning frame rather than treated as guaranteed dates.

 Choose a tandem direction